Oregon USDA Loans – USDA Rural Development Loan

 Do USDA loans require you to be a first time home buyer?

-No, you do not need to be a first time home buyer.
-You can still qualify for a USDA loan if you have previously owned a home.
-If you currently own a home, you would first need to sell it, since USDA loans are only for a primary residence, and not a second home, investment property, or vacation home.
+No, you do not have to be a first time home buyer.
+You can be a previous homeowner and still qualify for a USDA loan.
+If you currently own a home, you must sell it though, since USDA loans are only for a primary residence, and not a second home, investment property, or vacation home.

 What is the maximum amount that I can borrow?

-There are no exact loan limits for USDA loans, as there are for other loan types such as FHA and conventional loans.
-The amount that you personally can borrow will be determined upon your debt-to-income ratio.
+There are no exact loan limits for USDA loans, as there are for other loan types such as FHA and conforming (conventional).
+The amount that you personally can borrow will be determined mostly based upon your debt-to-income ratio.
 This is calculated based on your monthly income and monthly debts.
 The max DTI ratio (unless you have “compensating factors” such as savings or great credit), is 43%.
-So if you make $5,000 in combined income, your total debts (which would be your new mortgage payment, along with all other debts, such as auto loans and credit cards), must not exceed $2,150/month (which is 43% of the $5,000 example we are using here).
+So if you make $5,000 in combined income, your total debts (mortgage payment and other debts such as auto loans and credit cards), must not exceed $2,150/month (which is 43% of the $5,000 example we are using here).

 If I was rejected for a USDA direct loan, can I apply for the USDA guaranteed loan?

 Yes, you absolutely can.
-Many borrowers that apply for the USDA direct loan are turned down due to not meeting the income requirements.
-In the event this happens, you can still potentially qualify for the USDA guaranteed loan.
-The direct loan is for the lowest income borrowers, whereas the guaranteed loan allows a little more than the average income to be eligible.
+Many individuals or spouses who apply for the direct loan are turned down due to not meeting the various requirements, such as those related to income, can still qualify for the USDA guaranteed loan.
+The direct loan is for the lowest income borrowers, whereas the guaranteed loan allows a little more than the median income to be eligible.

 Can I use a USDA loan to purchase a duplex?